Top Footgolf Courses in London & Essex

 To make things easier, we’ve selected our Top Footgolf Courses in London and Essex to whet your appetite.
 However, don’t stop there, we have plenty more Footgolf options in Essex, and London to choose from.

-The Footgolf Frenzy Top 5 Footgolf Courses in London and Essex
+Footgolf Frenzy’s Top Footgolf Courses in London and Essex

 Each of these courses makes it in to our Top 5 for different reasons, whether it’s the location, the club atmosphere, the technicality of the holes, or the facilities on offer.
 All offer something distinctly different to Footgolfers, and that’s what we love.